tvdboom/ATOM/docs_sources/user_guide/predicting.md

 !!! note
     * The output of ATOM's methods are pandas objects, not numpy arrays.
     * The `predict_proba` method of some meta-estimators for [multioutput tasks][] (such as [MultioutputClassifier][]) return 3 dimensions, namely, a list of arrays with shape=(n_samples, n_classes).
 One array per target column.
 Since ATOM's prediction methods return pandas objects, such 3-dimensional arrays are converted to a multiindex pd.DataFrame, where the first level of the row indices are the target columns, and the second level are the classes.
+    * The prediction results are cached after the first call to avoid consequent expensive calculations.
+This mechanism can increase the size of the instance for large datasets.
+Use the [clear][atomclassifier-clear] method to free the memory.

 It's also possible to get the prediction for a specific row or rows in